kingston-hackSpace/hackSpace-Library/README.md

 # hackSpace-Library

-Reading list of resources on art, design and technology for the hackSpace community at Kingston School of Art.
+A curated reading list of resources on art, design and technology for the hackSpace community at Kingston School of Art.

 ---
 ## Art and Technology